upenn-acg/cis501/lab1/lab1.md

 machines](https://www.seas.upenn.edu/cets/answers/biglab.html).
 The Vivado tools are too heavyweight to run with the time/memory limitations in place on eniac.

+Note that this is an **individual lab**, so you should complete it on your own.

 ## Clone github repo

 First, clone this repo by running, on one of the biglab machines, the command: